jakegut/praylink/README.md

 5. Run `docker-compose exec web python manage.py migrate`
 6. Run `docker-compose exec web python manage.py upgrade`
 7. Develop!
 (Or whatever)

+As of right now, to sign-up you need to text the number.
+The first person to sign-up is admin, as of right now.